umasreeram/fraud-detection-page.github.io/README.md

 Given the number of features and complexity of some machine learning methods we employed, hyperparameter tuning can be computationally and financially expensive.
 We have to priortize parameters to be tuned and outline a resonable search space.
 We used the Bayesian optimization algorithm in the Scikit-optimize module for model tuning.
 After each iteration, the algorithm makes an educated guess on which set of hyperparameters is most likely to improve model performance via statistical estimations on probability, expected score improvement and lower confidence bound.
 Therefore, this method is usually more efficient than other more commonly known methods, like GridSearch or random search.

 ### Model Performance Metrics
 Fraud detection is a highly imbalanced classification problem in which amount of non-fraudulent data outnumbered one of fraudulent data.
 In this project, area under receiving operating characteristic curve (AUC-ROC score) was used to evaluate model performance.
-Higher AUC indicates better model at distinguishing between fraud and non-fraud transactions.
+Higher AUC indicates a better model at distinguishing between fraud and non-fraud transactions.

-## Experiments (Ngan,Uma,Aditi,Wendy)
+## Experiments

 ### Approach 1: Regression Methods
 We began our modeling with a simple logisitic regression model which would serve as our baseline as we explored more complex methods.